Skip to content

 2,500 INJURED

+GlobalMedic immediately deployed our Rapid Response Team (RRT) with 4 AquaResponse3 Water Purification Systems to Morocco.
 Following an earthquake of this magnitude, access to basic supplies becomes nearly impossible.
 This includes clean drinking water, with damage from the earthquake disrupting existing infrastructure such as water reservoirs.
 The AR3s are point-of-source water filtration devices that can provide clean drinking water to support over 2,000 people every day.
-These units will be installed at central locations like feeding centres and health clinics to ensure that the water being consumed at these sites is safe to drink.
+These units were installed at central locations like feeding centres and health clinics to ensure that the water being consumed at these sites was safe to drink.

-GlobalMedic’s Rapid Response Team is also working with local partners to run a hot meal program.
-We have taken over a local cafe and are producing meals daily to provide to people affected by the earthquake.
-Every day we will be able to feed hundreds of people, ensuring they stay fed and healthy.
+GlobalMedic’s Rapid Response Team also worked with local partners to run a hot meal program.
+In the immediate aftermath of the earthquake, we took over a local cafe and produced meals daily to provide to people who were affected.
+Every day we were able to feed hundreds of people, ensuring they stay fed and healthy.
+We distributed over 27,600 meals through this program.

 DONATE